sbaby171/PySTIL/README.md

   - Read and Write of STIL files
   - Usage of `Includes`

+* The `Signals` block is one of the few (maybe only) where the standards allows only one instance.
+After the first one is found, all others are ignored.

 * If multiple variables are defined within a single Spec/Category block, the first definition is kept and all other are ignored.